USCIS innovation comes into force: low-income immigrants' lives will be complicated

 But Torres says Trump’s administration reforms are motivated not only by fiscal problems.

-“We know the election is coming,” says Torres.
-“We know that we are more and more interested now in the 2020 year, we see a huge increase in interest in such programs, and we know that this is because they do not want low-income immigrants to vote.”
+“We know the elections are coming up,” Torres says.
+"We know that we are more and more interested now and in 2020, we are seeing a huge increase in interest in such programs, and we know that this is because they do not want low-income immigrants to vote."

-Jessica Wogan leads political studies at the Center for Immigration Studies, a conservative group advocating stricter immigration laws.
-She says that new eligibility requirements for exemption from immigration fees will distribute processing costs more evenly.
+Jessica Vaughan leads policy studies at the Center for Immigration Studies, a conservative group that advocates stricter immigration laws.
+She says the new eligibility requirements for the immigration fee waiver will spread processing costs more evenly.

-“This is an attempt to make it fairer, and some people will have to try harder to prove that they are entitled to a waiver, but it’s important that we have an honest system,” says Vaughan.
+“This is an attempt to make it fairer, and some people will have to try harder to prove they are eligible for the waiver, but it’s important that we have a fair system,” says Vaughan.